Shaunofthedead19/reddit-war-opinion/README.md

     terraform apply --var="<ENTER-PROJECT-ID>"
     ```
     The terraform directory contains `main.tf` and `variable.tf` files, which contain the definition of the GCS Bucket and BigQuery dataset to be created, and the values configured to variables.
 4. Similarly, in the Visual Studio File Explorer, navigate to '~/reddit-war-opinion/mage/' and edit  From the terminal, navigate to mage directory of cloned repo ('~/reddit-war-opinion/mage/').
 This folder contains the files necessary to build Mage AI image and run our pipelines and tables.
+Before building image, navigate to ~/reddit-war-opinion/mage/ create a .env file, which will contain the following environment variables for you Mage AI image:
+    `PROJECT_NAME=reddit-war-opinion`
+    `GCLOUD_PROJECT_NAME=<GCLOUD-PROJECT-NAME>`
-Use the following command to build and run the Mage AI docker image of our project.
+Once done, use the following command to build and run the Mage AI docker image of your project.
     ```bash
     docker-compose up -d --build
     ```
-    Once the docker imag is built, you can check if the image is running using the command `docker ps`.
+    Once the docker image is built, you can check if the image is running using the command `docker ps`.
 This image is configured to run on the port: 6789.
 5. Open terminal and navigate to the 'PORTS' tab.
 From there, select 'Forward a Port'.
 Here we are going to connect to the Mage AI localhost.
 Type the Port number 6789 and it should link you to the http://localhost:6789/ .
 6. Once in the Mage AI web interace in localhost navigate to Pipelines section from the left panel.
 It should dislay the pipelines:
     * `api_to_gcs`: This pipeline gets the data from kaggle source, by access the <kaggle-file>.json file from mage directory, and authenticating credentials.
 It then conducts some transformations to clean the data and exports to gcs bucket configured in our main.tf terraform files.
 Ultimately, the pipeline cleans residual data files and triggers our second pipeline.